by Barry Keate

 What is Ginkgo Biloba?

 Ginkgo biloba extract comes from the leaves of the Ginkgo biloba tree, one of the oldest living tree species in the world.
-The Dr. Willmar Schwabe Company of Germany, a large pharmaceutical company, developed and defined the first extract, which was known as EGb 761.
+The Dr. Willmar Schwabe Company of Germany, a large pharmaceutical company, developed and defined the first extract, which was originally known as EGb 761.

 The German Commission E is similar to the Food and Drug Administration in the US.
 It regulates the manufacture and sale of all herbal supplements in Germany.
 According to the Commission E, Ginkgo biloba extract EGb 761 must contain a minimum of 24% flavonol glycosides and 6% terpene lactones.
 Additionally, individual components in these categories are required to have minimal amounts specified.
 The terpene lactones contain Ginkgolides A, B and C which are required to amount to 2.8%, and bilobalide, which is required to contain a minimum of 2.6%.
 Ginkgolic acid, which is an allergen and an undesirable component, is to be kept below 5 ppm (parts per million).